 Cultural Etiquette in Bali

-Proper dress etiquette: It is important in Bali to show respect for the local culture and traditions, especially in religious and sacred places.
+It is important in Bali to show respect for the local culture and traditions, especially in religious and sacred places.
 Both men and women wear modest clothing that covers the shoulders and knees.
 It is not considered appropriate for men to go in public shirtless or for either gender to wear short shorts.
 Here are some guidelines for dressing appropriately in various situations:

 General Attire in Public: Bali is generally relaxed, but it's still recommended to dress modestly in public places.
 Casual lightweight clothing is suitable for the tropical climate.

 Temples, Sacred Sites and Religious Ceremonies: Men and Women wear modest clothing that covers the shoulders and knees.
-It is common to wear a sarong and a sash when entering temples.
-Some temples may provide these, while expect visitors to bring their own.
-It is customary to dress a bit more formal if
+It is required to wear a sarong and a sash when entering temples.
+Some temples may provide these, while the site which we visit that are not accustomed to foreigners will expect visitors to bring their own.
+It is customary to dress a bit more formal if attending a religious ceremony.

-Swimwear: It's acceptable to wear swimwear at beaches and pools, but cover up when leaving these areas. walking in swimwear away from the beach may be considered disrespectful.
+Swimwear: It's acceptable to wear swimwear at beaches and pools, but cover up when leaving these areas.
+Walking in swimwear away from the beach may be considered disrespectful.

 Avoid offensive Symbols: Avoid clothing with offensive symbols or inappropriate messages.
 What might be